 When it comes to cardio, it’s a matter of preference over anything else.
 I like running barefoot on my TrueForm Runner (you can also check out my picks for the best treadmills here), because the tread supports my feet, but I don’t know how I’d feel about an outdoor jog without a well-cushioned shoe.
 You might think that sounds great, in which case the Xero 360 is awesome to ensure you don’t step on glass or that pile of dog doo your neighbor didn’t pick up.

-My only other warning is these shoes’ materials aren’t as durable as other workout shoes, so they’re not built to last as long.
+My only other warning is these shoes’ materials aren’t as durable as other workout shoes, so they’re not built to last as long, which lead us to rate construction and durability a 3 out of 5.
 Again, that’s a consequence of prioritizing that barefoot feeling.

 Read my full Xero 360 review.